makotok/Hanappe/README.md

 * [Hanappe Framework](/projects/hanappe-framework)
 This project is a framework for MoaiSDK.
 I have developed to many features.
-However, the main bug fixes done in the future.
+However, the future would be the main bug fixes too.

 * [Hanappe Samples](/projects/hanappe-samples)
 This is a sample code of the Hanappe Framework.